SC-SGS/GPRat/README.md

 A script to install and setup spack for `GPRat` is provided in [`spack-repo`](spack-repo).
 Spack environment configurations and setup scripts for CPU and GPU use are provided in [`spack-repo/environments`](spack-repo/environments).

+Since Spack is not available on Windows, we also support dependency installation using vcpkg.
+For now, vcpkg builds are only tested on Windows.

 ## How To Compile